 • You are behind on your student loan payments.

-Debt relief programs require commitment on your part.
+Ideally, you should look into debt relief as soon as you realize there’s a problem.
+The sooner you take action, the easier it will be for you to become debt-free.
 It is essential that you look into the habits that are currently keeping you in debt and avoid creating new debt while you are working on paying off your existing bills.

 It is important to know that there are two types of debt:

-• Unsecured debt is debt not tied to an asset and thus typically carries higher interest rates.
-Examples of unsecured debt include credit cards, medical bills and personal loans.
+2. Unsecured debt is debt not tied to an asset and thus typically carries higher interest rates.
+Examples of unsecured debt include credit cards, medical bills, and personal loans.

 Credit Card Debt

 Credit card debt is currently the second largest source of debt after mortgage debt.
-If you have mounting unsecured debt, you may want to consider a credit card debt relief program or a similar option.
+If you have maxed out credit cards, you may want to consider a credit card debt relief program or a similar option.

 To qualify, you have to meet certain requirements:

-• Higher credit scores to qualify for a new low-APR consolidation loan or a credit card.
+• Higher credit scores to qualify for a new low-APR consolidation loan or a balance transfer credit card.

 • Higher debt amounts to be eligible for certain debt relief programs.